Are you considering applying for the Insurance Practitioner Apprenticeship programme? These are the steps you’ll need to take.

 3. Do your research

-The Insurance Practitioner Apprenticeship involves a choice of two separate streams – general insurance or life insurance/financial advice.
+The Insurance Practitioner Apprenticeship allows you to choose which stream of insurance you wish to work in – general insurance or life insurance/financial advice.

 Working in the general insurance sector involves claims handling, underwriting and direct client advice.
 When you work in general insurance, you’ll be dealing with areas such as home insurance, motor and health, as well as commercial insurances like property or liability insurance.
 If you choose this stream, you’ll earn the Certified Insurance Practitioner (CIP) designation in addition to your level 8 degree.

-If you choose to go down the life stream, you will work in areas like mortgages, investments, pensions or financial advice.
+If you choose to go down the life insurance stream, you will work in areas like mortgages, investments, pensions or financial advice.
 If you choose the life route, you will earn the Qualified Financial Adviser (QFA) qualification in addition to your degree.
-This infographic explains more about the financial advice stream.
+This infographic explains more about what a financial advice apprentice does.

 4. Prepare your CV and cover letter

-Once you have decided which stream you would like to work in – or perhaps you would like to apply for both – you will need to write an excellent CV and cover letter.
-You will apply directly to the company of your choice, many of whom will require you to email through your CV and cover letter.
+Once you have decided which stream you would like to work in – or the role you would like to apply for – you will need to write an excellent CV and cover letter.
+You must apply directly to the hiring company and follow their application process.
+Some employers will require you to email your CV and cover letter.
 Others may have online application forms for you to complete.

 Regardless of the application method, you will need to ensure that your writing is clear and concise and that you communicate clearly your key skills and competencies.
-Some things to keep in mind:
+Here are some things to keep in mind:

 5. Choose your employer

-There is no limit to how many employers you can apply to, just remember to tailor your CV to each company.
-When choosing the employer, ask yourself the following questions:
+There is no limit to how many roles you can apply for.
+Just remember to tailor your CV to each company.
+Then, when choosing the employer, ask yourself the following questions: